chainborngame/creating-chainborn/README.md

 Navigate to DATA, select the "public" schema on the default database.
 Tap "Track" for all our tables.

 ![Hasura](screenshots/hasura.png?raw=true "Hasura")

+# Start the app

+Finally we are ready to have all these pieces culminate into an application.

 ~ The ChainBorn Team.